brooklynrail/brooklynrail-platform/content/events/2022/09/zoe-leonard-excerpts-from-al-río-to-the-river.md

 ---
 title: "Zoe Leonard: Excerpts from 'Al río / To the River'"
 deck: Featuring Leonard and Thyrza Nichols Goodeve
-summary: Artist Zoe Leonard joins Rail host for a conversation.
+summary: Artist Zoe Leonard joins Thyrza Nichols Goodeve for a conversation.
 We conclude with a poetry reading.
 people:
   - person: zoe-leonard
   - person: thyrza-nichols-goodeve